-Every type of wood is a difference, and every wood project is different.
-The trick is to anticipate the type of problems that could occur with your type of wood, and learn how to get around them.
-Here are a few tips and tricks for managing woodworking quirks so you can get the best out of your wood projects.
+Every type of wood is different, and every wood project is different.
+The trick is to anticipate the type of problems that could occur with your type of wood and learn how to get around them.
+Here are a few tips and tricks for managing woodwork quirks so you can get the best out of your wood projects.

 Odors in wood are an all-too-common problem.
 Wood, unfortunately, absorbs many odors from the outside world, and it can be difficult to prevent this.
 There are many ways to remove odors, however, and leave the furniture smelling better.
 You can also use these techniques to remove mold and make sure the furniture is well-sealed and strong.

-There are few things more frustrating that glue running out from a joint.
+There are few things more frustrating than glue running out from a joint.
 This is a problem when you apply too much fixative to the joint, and you can anticipate this and prevent it with more careful application.
-There are also techniques where you can fix a joint more securely without the need for excessive amounts of glue.
+There are also techniques to fix a joint more securely without the need for excessive amounts of glue.